-In the first quarter of 2016, all of these Changyou restricted share units had a dilutive effect, and therefore were included in the calculation of Sohu.com Inc.'s diluted net loss per share.
+For the three and six months ended June 30, 2016, all of these Changyou restricted share units had a dilutive effect, and therefore were included in the calculation of Sohu.com Inc.'s diluted net loss per share.
 This impact is presented as "incremental dilution from Changyou" in the table below.